Cell-based workflows

 Tissue engineering

-Deposit cells in predefined patterns to engineer functional tissue.
+Precision-deposit cells in predefined patterns for the engineering of functional tissue.

-Realize tissue-engineered biological structures for human studies or transplantation experiments.
-The high resolution and printing speed, combined with a high cell viability, allows for printing polymer or cell droplets in any shape.
+Achieve the creation of tissue-engineered biological structures suitable for human studies or transplantation experiments.
+Leverage the high resolution and rapid printing capabilities, coupled with exceptional cell viability, to seamlessly print polymer or cell droplets in diverse and intricate shapes, providing a versatile and efficient method for crafting functional tissue.

 Relevant literature